 As noted in the disclosure above in respect of Principle Six, Andrew Perloff is both Chairman and Chief Executive Officer of the Company.
 In his role as Chairman, Andrew Perloff has overall responsibility for corporate governance matters in the Company, leadership of the board and ensuring its effectiveness on all aspects of its role.
 In his role as Chief Executive Officer Andrew Perloff leads the Company's staff and is responsible for implementing those actions required to deliver on the agreed strategy.
 Andrew Perloff and his family trusts are the beneficiaries of the majority of the Company's ordinary shares.
 Andrew Perloff is one of the original co-founders of the Panther Securities property investment business and has been a significant driving force underlying the Group's development.
-On this basis, the Board considers that it remains in the best interests of the Group to maintain Andrew Perloff's positions as both Chairman and Chief Executive Officer (a position that he has held for a number of years), notwithstanding that this is contrary to recommended best practice in the QCA Code.
-Feedback received from shareholders has been positive on this point.
+On this basis, the Board did consider that it was in the best interest of the Group to maintain Andrew Perloff's positions as both Chairman and Chief Executive Officer (a position that he has held for a number of years), notwithstanding that this is contrary to recommended best practice in the QCA Code.
+However since 1 January 2022 these roles are now split with Simon Peters being the Chief Executive officer.